qmk/qmk_firmware/docs/adc_driver.md

 |12     |             |`B5`         |         |          |
 |13     |             |`B6`         |         |          |

-\* The ATmega328P possesses two extra ADC channels; however, they are not present on the DIP pinout, and are not shared with GPIO pins.
+<sup>\* The ATmega328P possesses two extra ADC channels; however, they are not present on the DIP pinout, and are not shared with GPIO pins.
+You can use `adc_read()` directly to gain access to these.</sup>

 ## Functions